damiendart/notes/photoshop.markdown

 ---------------------------------

-I use [VueScan][4] to scan in line-art; the _Line-art_ preset is good enough for my purposes (though sometimes I bump up the scan resolution).
-This is currently how I go about cleaning up scanned line-art in
+I use [VueScan][4] to scan in line-art; the _Line-art_ preset is good enough for my purposes, though I bump up the scan resolution to at least 600 DPI.
+This is currently how I go about cleaning up scanned line-art in Photoshop:
-Photoshop:

 [4]: <http://www.hamrick.com/>